 Specifically, the BSSR-CC is charged with—

 - Providing input and perspective to the Director, OBSSR/OD/NIH to (a) raise awareness among the NIH BSSR community about scientific gaps and areas of opportunity; (b) identify programmatic and policy issues and activities that impact BSSR or to which BSSR can contribute; and (c) assist OBSSR in the coordination, collaboration, and integration of the behavioral and social sciences across NIH.

-- Coordinating within the NIH and the external scientific community on BSSR areas of trans-NIH importance.
+- Coordinating within the NIH and the external scientific community on BSSR areas of NIH-wide importance.
 This includes the exchange of programmatic and scientific information and, where appropriate, collaborative planning and implementation of programmatic and scientific activities and initiatives.

 In fulfilling this charge, the BSSR-CC meets to plan, develop, and coordinate activities that include but are not limited to funding opportunity announcements, workshops, training, and/or resource development.
 The BSSR-CC may also assist with the preparation of reports on the status and future direction of BSSR at the NIH, the organization of presentations to lay and scientific organizations, and the addition of BSSR to NIH initiatives.

 Committee members and alternates are appointed by ICO Directors.
 All interested NIH staff are welcome to attend meetings, regardless of standing as a BSSR-CC representative or alternate.

 The BSSR-CC alternates between closed and open meetings each month.
 In Open BSSR-CC sessions, the public, including representatives of professional organizations, are welcome to attend, and the content of meetings is restricted to those topics appropriate for public awareness or discussion.
 Information about the time and location of the Open BSSR-CC meetings will be posted on the OBSSR events webpage.